Danny Wright (footballer): Cheltenham Town

 Although Kidderminster wanted to keep Wright, he signed a one-year deal at Cheltenham Town on 30 June 2015.
 His new manager Gary Johnson said that he was the "target man" needed at the club.
 On 20 February 2016, he scored the only goal in a win at Tranmere Rovers, his eighth in the space of six consecutive games.
 Cheltenham ended up winning the National League and returning to The Football League after a season's absence.
 However, Wright missed the conclusion of the season with a retrospective three-match ban for stamping on Grimsby Town goalkeeper James McKeown while celebrating a goal he had set up for Harry Pell in a 3–1 win at Whaddon Road.
 He spoke to the press at his relief of finally winning the National League after eight previous attempts, and said he wanted a new contract as it was his dream to play in The Football League.

 In the 2016–17 season, Wright made his Football League debut at the age of 31, in a 1–1 home draw against Leyton Orient on 6 August.
 He scored his first goal in the division on 10 September, his 32nd birthday, a penalty in a 2–2 draw at Newport County.

 On 10 May 2018, it was announced that Wright would leave Cheltenham at the end of his current deal in June 2018.

 Solihull Moors

 After leaving Cheltenham, Wright returned to the National League by signing for Solihull Moors.
 The club from the West Midlands beat Hereford to his signature.
 On 9 February 2019 he was one of four players – two on each team – sent off in a brawl at the end of a 1–0 win at Ebbsfleet United.
 He scored 11 goals in 41 league games in his first season, concluding with one in a 3–2 win over Havant & Waterlooville on 13 April to seal a play-off place.

 Havant & Waterlooville

 Wright joined National League South club Havant & Waterlooville in June 2022 following his release from Torquay United.

+Gloucester City

+He joined National League North club Gloucester City on a one-year deal.